 Eric M. Solovy

-ERIC M. SOLOVY counsels companies, trade associations, and governments on international trade and intellectual property matters, and litigates disputes over such matters.
-In 2014, he was named by Law360 Rising Stars as one of the top five international trade attorneys in the United States under the age of 40, and was recognized in Who’s Who Legal: Trade and Customs.
+ERIC SOLOVY counsels companies, trade associations and governments on international trade and intellectual property matters, and litigates disputes over such matters.
+In 2014, he was named by Law360 Rising Stars as one of the top five international trade lawyers in the United States under the age of 40, and is consistently recognized in Who’s Who Legal: Trade and Customs.

-Mr. Solovy focuses on litigation before the World Trade Organization (WTO), having been at the center of some of the most complex and contentious disputes in its history.
-In the intellectual property area, Mr. Solovy represents clients in litigation before the U.S. Court of Appeals for the Federal Circuit in complex patent disputes, including in the fields of pharmaceuticals, biotechnology, software, and hardware.
-In addition, Mr. Solovy combines his experience in both international trade and intellectual property law, and frequently counsels, writes, and lectures on the international trade law and policy aspects of intellectual property protection, including with respect to intellectual property protection in the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS Agreement) and various Free Trade Agreements.
+Eric focuses on litigation before the World Trade Organization (WTO), having been at the center of some of the most complex and contentious disputes in its history.
+In the intellectual property area, Eric represents clients in litigation before the U.S. Court of Appeals for the Federal Circuit in complex patent disputes, including in the fields of pharmaceuticals, biotechnology, software, and hardware.
+In addition, Eric combines his experience in both international trade and intellectual property law, and frequently counsels, writes, and lectures on the international trade law and policy aspects of intellectual property protection, including with respect to intellectual property protection in the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS Agreement) and various Free Trade Agreements.

-In the international trade area, Mr. Solovy has represented governments and counseled interested private parties at every level of dispute settlement proceedings at the WTO, presenting written and oral arguments before WTO panels and the Appellate Body on multiple occasions.
-Notably, in the high profile dispute over U.S. Government subsidies to Boeing, United States - Measures Affecting Trade in Large Civil Aircraft, Mr. Solovy presented oral arguments before the WTO Appellate Body on behalf of the European Union.
-Mr. Solovy is currently representing the Dominican Republic in Australia – Certain Measures Concerning Trademarks, Geographical Indications and Other Plain Packaging Requirements Applicable to Tobacco Products and Packaging, which involves issues of first impression regarding minimum standards of international intellectual property protection.
-Mr. Solovy has litigated WTO disputes in a number of subject areas, and has particular experience in disputes under the TRIPS Agreement, the Agreement on Subsidies and Countervailing Measures (SCM Agreement), the Agreement on the Application of Sanitary and Phytosanitary Measures (SPS Agreement), and the Agreement on Technical Barriers to Trade (TBT Agreement).
-Among other disputes, Mr. Solovy is counsel to Airbus S.A.S. in the WTO disputes between the United States and the European Communities on government support for the large civil aircraft industry, and has served as counsel to Anheuser-Busch in support of a challenge by the United States to the European Communities’ regulation on the protection of geographical indications.
+In the international trade area, Eric has represented governments and counseled interested private parties at every level of dispute settlement proceedings at the WTO, presenting written and oral arguments before WTO panels and the Appellate Body on multiple occasions.
+Notably, in the high profile dispute over U.S. Government subsidies to Boeing, United States - Measures Affecting Trade in Large Civil Aircraft, Eric presented oral arguments before the WTO Appellate Body on behalf of the European Union.
+Eric is currently representing the Dominican Republic in Australia – Certain Measures Concerning Trademarks, Geographical Indications and Other Plain Packaging Requirements Applicable to Tobacco Products and Packaging, which involves issues of first impression regarding minimum standards of international intellectual property protection.
+Eric has litigated WTO disputes in a number of subject areas, and has particular experience in disputes under the TRIPS Agreement, the Agreement on Subsidies and Countervailing Measures (SCM Agreement), the Agreement on the Application of Sanitary and Phytosanitary Measures (SPS Agreement), and the Agreement on Technical Barriers to Trade (TBT Agreement).
+Among other disputes, Eric is counsel to Airbus S.A.S. in the WTO disputes between the United States and the European Communities on government support for the large civil aircraft industry, and has served as counsel to Anheuser-Busch in support of a challenge by the United States to the European Communities’ regulation on the protection of geographical indications.
 He has also participated in ICSID arbitration on behalf of private investors.

-In addition to his experience in private practice, Mr. Solovy was a law clerk to the Honorable Pauline Newman of the U.S. Court of Appeals for the Federal Circuit.
+In addition to his experience in private practice, Eric was a law clerk to the Honorable Pauline Newman of the U.S. Court of Appeals for the Federal Circuit.
 He also served in the Office of Legal Adviser of the U.S. Department of State.

-Implementation and Enforcement of the WTO Agreements, in The World Trade Organization: Legal, Economic, and Political Analysis (2005), co-authored.
+- Co-author, Implementation and Enforcement of the WTO Agreements, in The World Trade Organization: Legal, Economic, and Political Analysis (2005)

-“The Role of Intellectual Property in Procurement and Development of Medicines for Developing Country Diseases,” background paper prepared for the Working Group on Access to Medicines, UN Millennium Project Task Force on HIV/AIDS, Malaria, TB, and Access to Essential Medicines (2004), co-authored.
+- Co-author, “The Role of Intellectual Property in Procurement and Development of Medicines for Developing Country Diseases,” background paper prepared for the Working Group on Access to Medicines, UN Millennium Project Task Force on HIV/AIDS, Malaria, TB, and Access to Essential Medicines (2004)

-“The Protection of Test and Other Data Required by Article 39.3 of the TRIPS Agreement,” 24 Northwestern Journal of International Law & Business 1 (Fall 2003), co-authored.
+- Co-author, “The Protection of Test and Other Data Required by Article 39.3 of the TRIPS Agreement,” 24 Northwestern Journal of International Law & Business 1 (Fall 2003)

-“The Role of Private Parties in WTO Dispute Settlement Under the TRIPS Agreement, PATENT, TRADEMARK AND COPYRIGHT LAW, ABA Section of Intellectual Property Law,” 15th Annual CLE Program (April 2000), co-authored.
+- Co-author, “The Role of Private Parties in WTO Dispute Settlement Under the TRIPS Agreement, PATENT, TRADEMARK AND COPYRIGHT LAW, ABA Section of Intellectual Property Law,” 15th Annual CLE Program (April 2000)

-“The Process and Procedure of Litigating At the World Trade Organization: A Review of the Work of the Appellate Body,” 31 Law and Policy in International Business 677 (Spring 2000), co-authored.
+- Co-author, “The Process and Procedure of Litigating At the World Trade Organization: A Review of the Work of the Appellate Body,” 31 Law and Policy in International Business 677 (Spring 2000)

 - Lecturer at the Academy of WTO Law and Policy, Georgetown University Law School, presenting on “International Intellectual Property Protection: TRIPS Obligations and Derogations” (2012, 2013, 2014)